This post was written as part of the Allstate Influencer Program and sponsored by Allstate. All opinions are mine.

 6 of the Best Coastal Drives in the World

 I know the 4th of July tends to be quite popular for getaways and road trips… and in that spirit, I’ve compiled a list of the ultimate inspirational cross country road trips to add to your bucket list.
 We’re planning on doing a southeast road trip in late summer, to visit North Carolina and head southward on to some of Key West’s best diving spots.

 Here are six of the world’s best coastal drives – each featuring gorgeous azure blue waves, untamed natural beauty and jaw dropping views.

 New York to Key West

 This is one of the longest road trips, at 2,000 miles, that covers tiny seaside towns and resort beaches from glitzy Cape May down to quirky Myrtle Beach.
 At the end, Key West shines like a beacon.
-Along the way, pick up some key lime pie, fried chicken and endless lobster.
+We love road tripping in Florida because there’s so much to feast on!
+Try key lime pie, fried chicken and endless lobster.

 Alaska’s Highway 101

 For a peaceful and remote coastal drive, Alaska’s Seaward Highway is unmatched.
 The irony is that the best view arrives at the end, at Resurrection Bay, ironically named mile 0.
 Sea lions and orcas frisk among the multitude of kayaks and fishing boats while above the birds shriek.

 Maui’s slinky coast features black sand beaches, skyscraper waterfalls and fresh mangoes.
 A road trip along Maui’s coastline is sure to please – the highway was dug out of the precipitous cliff by hand and features windy views of the azure Pacific Ocean.